chrishutchinson/cardkit/README.md

 - Clone this repo.
 - Run `npm install` and `bower install`.
 - Run `grunt serve` to run the application.
+- See the `Themes` section below to set up themes

+## Themes

+- Rename `app/demo.themes.config.json` to `app/themes.config.json` to provide the demo themes
+- You can edit `app/themes.config.json` to include your own theme configuration (@TODO: theme and config documentation)
+- `app/themes.config.json` is not version controlled by default

 ## Build